 Welcome to the series of blogs on Digital Image Processing using MATLAB.
 If you are looking for complete guidance in understanding the concepts of the digital images and image processing, you’re at the right place!
 In this series, we will discuss the concepts of Image Processing along with the implementation from scratch to the advanced level.
 So let’s start by first understanding the concepts of digital images.

 Fundamentals of Digital Images

 These days we encounter hundreds of digital images daily in our smartphones, laptops, i-pads, etc. But have you ever wondered how these images are generated, stored, and transferred through various networks?
-Let’s explore this in the fundamentals of digital images by first addressing the most basic question: what constitutes a digital image?
+Let’s explore these in the fundamentals of digital images by first addressing the most basic question: what constitutes a digital image?

 What is a Digital Image?

-A digital image, in its most basic form, is a collection of numbers arranged in two or three dimensions (called matrix).
+A digital image, in its most basic form, is a collection of numbers arranged in two or three dimensions.
 Each of these numbers is encoded into some shade of a color palette.
 These numbers are called the pixels of the image.
 So a 1 Megapixel image contains 1 million pixels.
 Each of them assumes a number varying within a certain range.
 To illustrate this, let’s analyze the following images carefully.

 The left image is a typical black & white pixel image showing some structure.
 The grids on the image are just to illustrate the position of pixels.
-You can imagine it without the grids also for better visualization.
+You can imagine it without the grids for better visualization.
 But how your computer or phone store this image?
 No, it does not remember the colors in the respective positions.
-They have a number (or a digit) for every position of the image as you can see in the right image next to it.
+They have a number for every pixel of the image as you can see in the right image.
 These numbers represent the equivalent intensities of the pixels.

 How pixel values are chosen?

 Conventionally, the brightest pixel assumes the highest value while the lowest number represents the darkest pixel.
-In this example, since we have only two intensities, there are two numbers for pixel representation: 0 (for dark pixel) & 1 (for bright pixel).
+In this example, since we have only two intensities (black and white), there are two numbers for pixel representation: 0 (for dark pixel) & 1 (for bright pixel).